SonyCSLParis/cgae-invar/README.md

 # Convolutional Gated Autoencoder for learning transposition-invariant features from audio

-PyTorch implementation of the sequential Gated Autoencoder proposed in "Learning Transposition-Invariant Interval Features from Symbolic Music and Audio".
+PyTorch implementation of the sequential Gated Autoencoder proposed in

+*Learning Transposition-Invariant Interval Features from Symbolic Music and Audio*<br/>
+Stefan Lattner¹², Maarten Grachten¹, Gerhard Widmer¹, 2018<br/>

+*¹Institute for Computational Perception, JKU Linz*<br/> *²Sony CSL Paris*<br/>

 The method introduced in the publication uses an n-gram approach.
-In contrast, this implementation employs convolution in time.
+In contrast, the implementation provided here employs convolution in time.

-Pre-trained model parameters are provided and can be used as described [here](#convert-audio-files-to-invariant-features).
+Pre-trained model parameters can be used as described [here] (#convert-audio-files-to-invariant-features).
+However, we encourage the user to train the model on problem-specific data, and to experiment with different training settings herself.

 ### Outline ###